PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

             the processing), the Data Subject is provided with the opportunity to opt-out from the processing for the described legitimate interests.\
-            If at least one of the above conditions is not met by Playform, the Privacy Manager must choose and propose a different legal ground for the processing, such as consent.
+            If at least one of the above conditions is not met by PlayForm, the Privacy Manager must choose and propose a different legal ground for the processing, such as consent.